 Caribbean Vegetation Mapping Project Equivalent

+I.A.5.N.f.
+Tidally flooded tropical or subtropical broad-leaved evergreen sclerophyllous closed tree canopy.
 Avicennia germinans Forest Alliance (Black Mangrove Forest Alliance; Mangle prieto Forest Alliance)

-Laguncularia racemosa Forest Alliance (White Mangrove and Mixed Mangrove Forests)
+Conocarpus erecta Forest Alliance Laguncularia racemosa Forest Alliance (White Mangrove and Mixed Mangrove Forests)

 Rhizophora mangle Forest Alliance (Red Mangrove Forests)